cockroachdb/docs/v22.1/alter-backup.md

 {% include enterprise-feature.md %}

-<span class="version-tag">New in v22.1:</span> The `ALTER BACKUP` statement allows for new KMS encryption keys to be applied to existing encrypted full backups.
+<span class="version-tag">New in v22.1:</span> The `ALTER BACKUP` statement allows for new KMS encryption keys to be applied to an existing chain of encrypted backups ([full](take-full-and-incremental-backups.html#full-backups) and [incremental](take-full-and-incremental-backups.html#incremental-backups)).
 Each `ALTER BACKUP` statement must include the new KMS encryption key with `NEW_KMS`, and use `WITH OLD_KMS` to refer to at least one of the KMS URIs that were originally used to encrypt the backup.

 After an `ALTER BACKUP` statement successfully completes, subsequent `BACKUP`, `RESTORE`, and `SHOW BACKUP` statements can use any of the existing or new KMS URIs to decrypt the backup.